DanielTBonn/regex-gist/gist-template.md

 * `[_-]` -- Contains any special character that matches the _ and -, note that the hyphen `-` is different than the range hyphen above since it doesn't follow an alphanumeric character.

 Note we can create a negative character group, or a bracket expression that excludes any character of a certain pattern, but including a carrot `^` inside the bracket expression at the beginning.
 Therefor the expression `[^aeiouAEIOU]` looks for any string that does NOT contain a vowel.

+The bracket expressions within our regex are whatever character classes or literals we choose to match placed inside of a two brackets `[]`.
+We already have plenty of experience with bracket expressions within our regex

 ### Greedy and Lazy Match